Critical temperatures of two dimensional magnets beyond linear spin wave theory: application to CrI$_3$, MPS$_3$ (M=Ni, Mn, Fe) and CrSBr: Theory

 Analyzing the behavior of single-ion anisotropy in RPA+CD, we find

 where $\Phi^0$ is defined in Eq. \eqref{eq:Phi0}.
 It is observed that for $S=1/2$, this contribution is close to being independent of $\mathrm{K}_a$, as the quantity in bracket is close to (exactly for ferromagnets) zero.
 Importantly, it is RPA+CD that yields the closest agreement to the true behavior (irrelevance) of single-ion anisotropy in $S=1/2$ systems when comparing the three methods considered here.
-It is also easy to see that the isotropic invariance of RPA is preserved by CD.